Legacy Landscapes Fund Project Candidate | Status 05/2021

 The protected area of Madidi not only secures regionally and globally relevant ecosystem services but is home to more than 30 indigenous communities and overlaps with four legally recognized indigenous lands of critical cultural and ecological importance.

 Conservation programs focus on strengthening the links between protected areas and land management units of local communities, indigenous territories, and neighboring municipalities.
-Thereby, conservation priorities are incorporated into regional development plans, whilst also meeting the livelihood needs and aspirations of the local communities that have supported conservation efforts over the last quarter of a century.
+For this reason, conservation priorities are incorporated into regional development plans, whilst also meeting the livelihood needs and aspirations of the local communities that have supported conservation efforts over the last quarter of a century.

 - Agricultural expansion as well as roads and hydroelectric dams